 These 3 main metabolic fuel pathways exploited by Tumors to target and inhibit these pathways which drive the TCA cycle within each Tumor cell with the aim of to weakening it over time.
 MBZ also interferes with VEGF kinase by competing with ATP which is the energy used within the TCA Cycle of every cell.

-Take 2-3 capsules with a little alcohol 3x/day after food or as directed by a health professional.
+Take 2-3 capsules with a little BIOFUZE™ in water 3x/day after food or as directed by a health professional.
 May be suitable as an adjuvant.
 NICLOSTEM™ may best be supported with FASNHIB™ for Fatty Acid inhibition & GLUTAHIB™ metabolic fuel supply inhibiting formulas, CURCUBOS™, CURCUMEL™, EGAMMA™, OMEGA DHA™, and a ZERO Sugar/Fat Diet with regular cruciferous vegetables (SULFORAPHANE).
-The 120 or 180 capsule versions may be more suitable for this.
+The 180 capsule versions may be more suitable for this.
 For synthetic chemotherapeutic versions consider: METFORMIN, LD/ASPIRIN and/or STATIN, NICLOSAMIDE, DIPYRIDAMOLE & MILDRONATE .
 BIOFUZE™ increases the absorption of this supplement into the cells improving efficiency.
 Increase the dosage and frequency if you are at a later stage in your condition.

 Niclosamide has been proven to be without effect on hematological and urinalysis parameters and not to influence liver and kidney function tests .
 Recent studies have also indicated that no significant toxicity was shown against non-tumor cells in vitro and no obvious side effects were observed in niclosamide-treated mice [9, 30, 38].
 The fate of niclosamide in humans, which closely resembles that in animals, and the low acute toxicity in humans and animals suggest that even a prolonged contact with niclosamide will not result in cumulative toxic effects in humans .
 However, niclosamide is poorly absorbed from the intestinal tract, which explains its good tolerability in humans [1, 2] .

 Adverse effects of niclosamide are mild and infrequent.
-This may include GI disturbances, light-headedness, malaise, and pruritus. [source] Alcohol may enhance the absorption of niclosamide, but also could increase the risk of side effects at higher levels and therefore should be kept only to a very small amount to increase the bioavailability of Niclosamide.
-Niclosamide is safe for use in pregnancy.
-It is thought that Niclosamide can be better absorbed when take with a little alcohol.
+This may include GI disturbances, light-headedness, malaise, and pruritus. [source] Alcohol or DMSO (BIOFUZE™) may enhance the absorption of niclosamide, but also could increase the risk of side effects at higher Niclosamide levels .

 Drug Interactions: Drug interactions may occur with Fenbendazole if salicylanilides such as niclosamide are co-administered.
 Abortions in cattle and death in sheep have been reported after using these medications together. [source: Plumb’s Veterinary Drug Handbook, Fifth Edition, 2005 ] Abortions in domestic ruminants have been associated with concurrent use of anti-trematode therapeutic agents. https://www.cancertreatmentsresearch.com/fenbendazole/